TDeV4/nextjs-boilerplate/README.md

 ## Usage

 This section walks a prospective user through the process of installing and running the project on their local machine.
 The more detailed and the more accurate, the better.
 User-friendly instructions will entice prospective users (including judges) to engage more deeply with your project, which could improve your hackathon score.

-First,
-Next, run the development server using the following command in a terminal: npm run dev

-Next, open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ### Prerequisites